carpentries-incubator/managing-computational-projects/episodes/files/07-setup.md

 To ensure that all team members have a shared understanding of ways of working, select or adapt a [Team Framework](https://the-turing-way.netlify.app/collaboration/new-community/new-community-teamwork.html) that provides guidance on how to best work in your team.
 For instance, Agile workflow for teamwork enables iterative development, with frequent interaction between interested parties to decide and update requirements.
 See [Teamwork for Research Software Development](https://nlesc.github.io/teamwork-for-research-software-development/) tutorial by Netherlands eScience Center with lessons on teamwork, agile and scrum framework, project board such as kanban, challenges and practical recommendations.
+See next lessons for more information about team work and collaborative working.

 ## Conclusion